openjck/vim-yadm-files/README.md

 # vim-yadm-files

-vim-yadm-files is a Vim/Neovim plugin which applies correct filetypes to files managed by [yadm](https://github.com/TheLocehiliosan/yadm) so that syntax highlighting and other editor features are applied correctly.
+vim-yadm-files is a Vim/Neovim plugin which sets correct filetypes for files managed by [yadm](https://github.com/TheLocehiliosan/yadm) so that syntax highlighting and other editor features work correctly.

 It supports [alternate files](https://yadm.io/docs/alternates) and [templates](https://yadm.io/docs/templates).

+vim-yadm-files does not ship with any documentation and does not provide any configuration options.

 ## Installation